 Wade recalls phoning the Denison Public Library: “And someone overhearing the phone conversation with the librarian there said, ‘I knew him.
 I knew someone who sang with him.’
 That person there who sang with him?
 I called him up and said, Do you happen to remember Bozie Sturdivant?

 “He said, ‘Well, I’m looking at his picture right now.’ ”

 The picture, the only known photo of Sturdivant, appears in Wade’s new, deeply researched book, The Beautiful Music All Around Us.
 Investigating this kind of web of connections – where music meets history and research meets performance – has been Wade’s life’s work; he’s a detective with five strings.
 The 60-year-old, Grammy-nominated musician is perhaps best known for his one-man show, Banjo Dancing, or the 48th Annual Squitters Mountain Song Dance Folklore Convention and Banjo Contest . . . and How I Lost.
-It was a joyful compendium of folk tales, Mark Twain jokes, clog dancing and banjo music that Wade opened for a three-week run in 1981 in Washington, D.C.
+It was a joyful compendium of white and black folk tales, Mark Twain jokes, clog dancing and banjo music that Wade opened for a three-week run in 1981 in Washington, D.C.
 Instead, it ran for 10 years, one of the longest-running solo shows in American theater history — and then Wade toured it to places like Addison and Fort Worth (which is what he was doing in Dallas in 1994).